stephaniehicks/qsmooth/README.md

 to be the same and the average distribution, obtained by taking the average of each quantile across samples, is used as the reference.

-### How to evaulate if global normalization methods are appropriate?
+### How to evaluate if global normalization methods are appropriate?

 While these assumptions may be reasonable in certain experiments, they may not always be appropriate.
 Recently, an R/Bioconductor package ([`quantro`](http://www.bioconductor.org/packages/release/bioc/html/quantro.html))